Is the Graphene Study scheduled for European countries only?

 Which registration category are you in?

 The registration system provides the choice between three categories: 'Students and young researchers', 'Senior academic', and 'Industry' – that influence the registration fee rates:

-- 'Industry' title comprise both early career and senior researchers from industries.
-This fee is higher than others;
+Industry: title comprise both early career and senior researchers from industries, other representatives of companies and commercial organisations.

 Who can apply for 'Students Grants'?